Ravest95/DeepDiveEmulator/README.md

 WARNINGS / INFORMATION:
 Must be done by HOST!
 XAMPP must be started with "Apache" turned green for the tool to work.

+# PROGRESS:
+INSTALLATION FOR EVERYONE:
+- Open Steam.
+- Right click on "Deep Rock Galactic".
+- Select “Properties”, “Local Files”, “Browse”.
+- Open "FSD" fodler.
+- Copy "Saved" folder.
+(Make sure to copy, NOT move).
+- Paste copied folder to "Deep Rock Galactic - 1.35.69455.0\FSD".
+- Open "Deep Rock Galactic - 1.35.69455.0\FSD\Saved\SaveGames".
+- Rename most resent file to "Player".
+- Delete other files in "Deep Rock Galactic - 1.35.69455.0\FSD".

+WARNINGS / INFORMATION:
+Even if you use your current version you still need to rename save file.

+# GOLDBERG EMULATOR:
+INSTALLATION FOR EVERYONE:
+- Open "DeepDiveEmulator\Goldberg Emulator"
+- Copy all files here.
+- Paste files into "Deep Rock Galactic - VERSION\Engine\Binaries\ThirdParty\Steamworks\Steamv151\Win64". ("Steamv151" can have different name - "Steamv149", "Steamv147").
+- Open "Deep Rock Galactic - VERSION\Engine\Binaries\ThirdParty\Steamworks\Steamv151\Win64\steam_settings\settings\account_name.txt"
+- Change "Player" to anything you want.
+(This is your name inside the game).
+- Open "Deep Rock Galactic - VERSION\Engine\Binaries\ThirdParty\Steamworks\Steamv151\Win64".
+- Create shortcut for "steamclient_loader.exe".

+# SINGLEPLAYER:
+USE:
+- Start the game using shortcut.

 # MULTIPLAYER:
-INSTALLATION:
+INSTALLATION FOR EVERYONE:
 - Install Virtual Private Network of your choice.
 (For example: Hamachi, Radmin VPN).

 USE FOR HOST:
 - Start the game using shortcut.
 - Press "Shift + Tab".
-(This will open Golber Emulator overlay).
+(This will open Golberg Emulator overlay).
 - Right click on the person name in "Friends" list.
 - Select "Invite".

 USE FOR EVERYONE:
 - Start the game using shortcut.
-- Wait when you will receive invite.
+- Wait when you will receive the invite.
 - Press "ESC".
 - Select "Join" button.

 WARNINGS / INFORMATION:
 Virtual Private Network program is required in order to play with friends.
-If Golber Emulator overlay will not appear the problem is in another program that uses overlay, for example: RivaTuner Statistics Server, MSI Afterburner.
+If Golberg Emulator overlay will not appear the problem is in another program that uses overlay, for example: RivaTuner Statistics Server, MSI Afterburner.